-In the Trump Era, Democratic Party has zero tolerance for past racist behavior from its politicians
+In the Trump era, Democratic Party has zero tolerance for past racist behavior from its politicians

 And here was Rep. Donald McEachin, D-Va., on "Meet the Press": "I consider Ralph a friend.
 We were elected to the State Senate at the same time.
 But look, he’s lost the authority to lead.
 He's lost the authority to govern.
 He has to resign.
 It's in the best interest of the Commonwealth.
 It's in the best interest of the party.”

-WaPo: Tip on Northam yearbook photo came from person angered by his earlier comments on abortion
+WaPo: Tip on Northam came from person angered by his abortion comments

 “The tip came after Northam’s comments on Wednesday about late-term abortions, he said.
 Howley declined to give any further information about his source, citing a confidentiality agreement.
 But he said it took him just a few hours to confirm that the photo was authentic...
 The source of the tip appears to have been a medical school classmate or classmates of Northam who acted as a direct result of the abortion controversy that erupted earlier in the week, according to two people at Big League Politics, who spoke on the condition of anonymity because they were not authorized to discuss the matter publicly.”